Ally Ewing wins LPGA Match Play, beating Sophia Popov 2&1

 NORTH LAS VEGAS, Nev.
-(AP) — Ally Ewing won the LPGA Match Play on Sunday at Shadow Creek, beating Sophia Popov 2 and 1 for her second tour victory.
+(AP) — Ally Ewing won the LPGA Match Play on Sunday on another long, hot afternoon at Shadow Creek, beating Sophia Popov 2 and 1 for her second tour victory.

-Ewing won the difficult par-4 14th with a birdie to take a 2-up lead and closed out her German rival with a double-bogey halve on the par-3 17th.
+Ewing won the difficult par-4 14th with a birdie to take a 2-up lead and closed out her German rival with a double-bogey halve on the par-3 17th in the final event before the U.S. Women’s Open next week at Olympic in San Francisco.

+“I feel like I was limping in really,” Ewing said.
+“Just kind of really got fatigued out there.
+Needless to say, Monday through Wednesday leading up to a major championship I’m going to have to find a way to prepare and get some rest.:”

-The 28-year-old former Mississippi State player won her first tour title in October in Florida at Reynolds Lake Oconee, still playing under her maiden name of McDonald.
-On Sunday, she won on her first wedding anniversary with Bulldogs women’s coach Charlie Ewing.
+The 28-year-old former Mississippi State player won her first tour title in October in Florida at Reynolds Lake Oconee, playing under her maiden name of McDonald.
+On Sunday, she won on her first wedding anniversary with Bulldogs women’s golf coach Charlie Ewing.

+“Second coolest thing to happen to us on May 30th,” Charlie Ewing said.
+“I had a lot of trust in her, so I felt like I kept it together a lot better than if I would’ve been playing.
+A lot of fun watching her.
+I’m really proud of her.”

-On another long, hot day in the desert, Ewing won the par-4 second and fourth holes and held the 2-up lead until Popov took the par-5 11th with a birdie.
-Popov won the British Women’s Open last year.
+Ewing won the par-4 second and fourth holes and held the 2-up lead until Popov took the par-5 11th with a birdie.

+“I’m just a little bit sad that I just couldn’t play my best this afternoon, and I know a little bit was fatigue,” Popov said.
+“I just hit too many bad iron shots on the front nine, and still I was right there.
+I knew if I had even close to the game that I had the last four days I think I could have won this match, but I think for both of us we could tell that that was not our best performance.”

+“My game is in really good shape heading into the U.S. Open — if I can give my feet a little break tomorrow,” Popov said.
+“I’m just excited.
+I love major championships.”

 In the semifinals, Ewing beat Ariya Jutanugarn 3 and 2, and Popov edged Shanshan Feng 1 up.
-Feng conceded the third-place match to Jutanugarn because of the heat and fatigue with the U.S. Women’s Open only days away at Olympic in San Francisco.
+Feng conceded the third-place match to Jutanugarn because of the heat and fatigue with the U.S. Women’s Open only days away.

 “If I play 18 more I don’t know how I will do,” Feng said.
 “I might fall over on the course.
 I don’t think I should push myself that bad.
 If I got in the top two, of course, yes, I would play until I fall down on the course.
 But I lost the match in the morning, and I think it’s better idea just to get rested after this.
 Next week is the U.S. Open.
 It’s a very hilly and challenging course, so, I just want to be well-rested and protect myself.”